 ANKARA - Anatolia News Agency

-General Director Rengim Gökmen says that they give importance to stage works by both Turkish
+General Director Rengim Gökmen says that they give importance to stage works by both Turkish and foreign artists.

 Opera and ballet audiences have swelled thanks to ballet work depicting the life of sultans in the Ottoman Empire

 such as “Harem,” “Hürrem Sultan,” “Muhteşem Süleyman,” “4.
 Murat” and “5.
 Murat.”

 State Opera and Ballet General Director Rengim Gökmen said that art lovers found the depiction of the life stories of legendary figures from their own history in opera and ballet fascinating, adding, “Such works enable us to appeal to other audiences besides the classical ballet audiences.
 Hürrem Sultan and Harem have been performed to a full house for many years in Istanbul, Ankara